I’ve been thinking a lot about tools. Every once in a while, I look back and notice how much my relationship to them has changed.

 As a child, the only family outings I remember dreading were visits to the hardware store.
 To a seven- or eight-year-old girl, a warehouse full of tools didn’t just pale in comparison to the toy store or the candy store; for some odd reason, I found them painfully boring.
 (Never mind that practically everything around me—including toy and candy stores—existed in part because of tools!)
 The closest I ever came to enjoying these visits was the day I discovered an isle packed with rolls of pink fiberglass insulation.
 Maybe it was the Pink Panther on the label, or layer upon layer of fluffy goodness inviting me to dive right in; whatever it was, my delight was but momentary: I learned the hard, itchy way that fiberglass insulation is not cotton candy.

-I bought my first tool in college; it was a Phillips screwdriver.
-I bought it because I needed it; the showerhead in my first apartment was long overdue for some minor repairs.
+I bought my first tool in college—a Phillips screwdriver.
+I bought it because I needed it; the shower head in my first apartment was long overdue for some maintenance.
 Doing this small chore, aided by the use of my new tool, filled me with a sense of accomplishment and gratitude for tools I’d never experienced before.
 My visits to the hardware store were forever changed.

 My appreciation for tools has grown as my life and projects have become more complex.
-In fact, a couple of years ago, I bought my first set of power tools on my birthday.
+In fact, a couple of years ago, I bought my first set of power tools—a birthday gift to myself.
 These tools are great—they’re there every time I need them, making my work easier and far more efficient.

 You see, if I were a carpenter, the tools from a hardware store would have a very different place in my life, simply because they would serve my vision.
 And, were I so lucky to have found my calling as a carpenter during childhood, those particular family outings would have been precious and irreplaceable.
 (Incidentally, they are!)
 But the reality is I’m not a carpenter, and if I related with tools as if I were a carpenter—stowing them at work, at home, in my car, in my bag—not only would they be of little or no use to me: they’d get in the way of my doing what I want to do.